-The Cyber Crimes Law is intended to penalise the perpetrators of the crime and does not place any obligations on individuals or entities to protect themselves from cybercrimes or penalise them for lack of such protection.
+The Cyber Crimes Law is intended to penalise the perpetrators of the crime and does not place any obligations on individuals or entities to protect themselves from Cyber crimes or penalise them for lack of such protection.
 However, Cabinet Resolution No. 21 of 2013 imposes requirements in respect of governmental information systems and on governmental employees to take various measures to prevent cyber crimes.
 In Dubai, the Government has created an Information Security Committee tasked with, amongst other things, developing a unified policy for information security in governmental information systems to protect against hacking and defining clearly the roles and responsibilities of governmental bodies and their employees regarding cyber security.

 more severe punishment that is applicable under any other law.
 An attempt to commit any of the cyber crimes enumerated by the Cyber Crimes Law is punishable by half the penalty prescribed for the relevant crime.
 Other measures the courts can take include confiscating devices, erasing information and closing sites, deporting convicted foreigners and supervising, controlling or prohibiting a convict’s use of electronic sources.
-The courts can reduce or waive prosecution of any individual who informs the authorities of a cyber crime relating to the security of the State (a list of which is included in Article 44) based on a request from the public prosecutor.
+The courts can reduce or waive the prosecution of any individual who informs the authorities of a cyber crime relating to the security of the state (a list of which is included in Article 44) based on a request from the public prosecutor.

 The UAE’s free zones – the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Markets (ADGM) – do not have specific cyber security laws.
 However, the DFSA (a regulator in the DIFC) and the ADGM have signed memorandums of understanding with the Telecommunications Regulatory Authority (TRA) to cooperate in the aim of preventing cyber crimes.
 In addition, the UAE Central Bank has recently announced that it will be setting up a department dedicated to cyber crime.

-The Penal Code sets out a number of defamation and privacy offences including; (a) publishing anything which could expose the victim to public hatred or contempt (Article 372); (b) false accusations that could dishonour or discredit a person (Article 373); (c) recording or publishing of any news, pictures or comments which may reveal the secrets of people’s private or family lives, even if the published material is in the public interest and true (Article 378); and (d) disclosing a secret that a person is entrusted with by reason of his profession or circumstance without consent unless permitted by law.
+The Penal Code sets out a number of defamation and privacy offences including: (a) publishing anything which could expose the victim to public hatred or contempt (Article 372); (b) false accusations that could dishonour or discredit a person (Article 373); (c) recording or publishing of any news, pictures or comments which may reveal the secrets of people’s private or family lives, even if the published material is in the public interest and true (Article 378); and (d) disclosing a secret that a person is entrusted with by reason of his profession or circumstance without consent unless permitted by law.

-Article 21 of the law makes it an offence to “assault the privacy of a person” online by recording or transmitting communications, audio visual materials, pictures or electronic news or information even if they were correct and true.
+Article 21 of the law makes it an offence to “assault the privacy of a person” online by recording or transmitting communications, audio-visual materials, pictures or electronic news or information, even if they were correct and true.
 Social media posts, for example, might fall foul of the UAE’s privacy laws as they could theoretically constitute a breach of privacy, defamation and be an offensive publication all at once.
 We understand from media stories that people have been convicted for posting videos without consent of a friend sleeping, of road rage incidents and for posting a picture of an illegally parked car.
 These examples highlight the need for sensitivity to such laws.
 The TRA issues guidance on the appropriate usage of social media and online platforms which users should familiarise themselves with.

 The UAE Credit Information Law (Federal law No. 6 of 2010) requires commercial banks and financial institutions in the UAE to provide the Credit Bureau with credit information.
 Such information must be kept confidential and the data subject’s consent must be sought before any proposed disclosure of his/her information.
 The law imposes criminal sanctions on persons who disclose credit information without authorisation.
-On 1 January 2017, the UAE Central Bank issued regulations governing digital payment service providers (PSPs) who provide digital mediums for retail/ government credit and debit payments, peer-to-peer payments and money remittances (such as e-wallets).
+On 1 January 2017, the UAE Central Bank issued regulations governing digital payment service providers (PSPs) who provide digital media for retail/ government credit and debit payments, peer-to-peer payments and money remittances (such as e-wallets).
 PSPs are required to store within the UAE (but outside the free zones) for five years from the date of the original transaction all user identification data and transaction records.
-They are required to keep such information confidential with disclosure only permitted to the user, the UAE Central Bank, another regulatory authority with the UAE Central Bank’s consent or by a UAE Court order.
+They are required to keep such information confidential with disclosure only permitted to the user, the UAE Central Bank, another regulatory authority with the UAE Central Bank’s consent or by a UAE court order.
 PSPs shall not process or share users’ personal data unless necessary under anti-money laundering or anti-terrorism laws.
 The Cyber Crimes Law makes it a crime to disclose or damage confidential information relating to medical treatment without permission.

 We understand that the UAE has appointed public prosecutors specifically tasked with prosecuting cyber crimes.
 Complaints in respect of cyber crimes would first need to be made to the relevant Emirate’s police department.
-Most Emirates have a designated cybercrimes department which will investigate such crimes and, based on its report, the public prosecutor then decides if a criminal case should be filed or not.
+Most Emirates have a designated cyber crimes department which will investigate such crimes and, based on its report, the public prosecutor then decides if a criminal case should be filed or not.
 As with cyber security, the unauthorised disclosure of private data attracts criminal sanctions and the data subject could lodge a complaint with the police in the relevant Emirate.
 Other bodies in the UAE with cyber security responsibilities include the: (a) National Electronic Security Authority, a federal authority; (b) TRA; (c) UAE Computer Emergency Response Team (aeCert), a subsidiary of the TRA; and (d) Dubai Electronic Security Centre.
 Article 274 of the UAE Penal Code requires any individual who has knowledge of a crime to report it to the competent authorities or risk a fine of up to AED 1,000.
 However, in practice, we understand that this might not be strictly applied.
-The victim of cybercrime or data breaches could also bring parallel civil proceedings against the perpetrator if they can prove that the crime caused them damage.
-If successful with a criminal complaint, there is a presumption of liability in the UAE civil proceedings.
+The victim of cyber crime or data breaches could also bring parallel civil proceedings against the perpetrator if they can prove that the crime caused them damage.
+If successful with a criminal complaint, there is a presumption of liability in UAE civil proceedings.

 Guidance for UAE companies

 The restriction in Article 379 of the Penal Code could apply to personal data of employees.
 Where possible, companies should seek an employee’s consent prior to disclosure of his/her data.
 Law No.2 of 2015 concerning Commercial Companies requires directors and employees to act in their organisation’s best interests and with reasonable skill and care.
 In the DIFC and ADGM, entities are also obliged to implement adequate operating systems and controls.
 Failure to maintain adequate cyber security or to prevent unauthorised disclosure of data may constitute a breach of those duties, opening the doors to liability for compensation and regulatory sanctions against such persons.
-If the directors or employees of UAE companies were found guilty of cybercrimes or data privacy breaches while performing their duties, it might also expose the company to vicarious liability under UAE law.
+If the directors or employees of UAE companies were found guilty of cyber crimes or data privacy breaches while performing their duties, it might also expose the company to vicarious liability under UAE law.
 It is advisable for companies to adopt international best practices in relation to cyber security and data protection systems and instate adequate training for its personnel.

 JAPANESE CYBER SECURITY LAW

-The existing cyber security-related laws in Japan include the Basic Act on Cyber security, the Act on the Protection of Personal Information and the Act on the Prohibition of Unauthorised Computer Access.
+The existing cyber security-related laws in Japan include the Basic Act on Cyber Security, the Act on the Protection of Personal Information and the Act on the Prohibition of Unauthorised Computer Access.
 The regulator of financial institutions has also promulgated regulations to deal with cyber security issues in each of the financial sectors as part of its supervising activities.
 Certain cyber attacks are criminalised in Japan.

 The BAC was enacted in 2014 and came into force on 1 April 2016.
 The relevant regulator is the Ministry of Internal Affairs and Communications.
 Mandatory obligations are imposed on different categorises of entities: CII operators (operators of businesses that provide vital infrastructure), cyber space-related business entities and other business entities.